Theological College of Lanka: Historical Survey of the Theological College of Lanka

+Ministry of TCL into the new Millenium

+Theological Education faced with the challenge of Peace building and Reconciliation, Justice and Reconstruction in a nation that struggles to be a just society for all communities.
+Civil conflict has devastated all communities and people have lost the public trust for a political solution to the national problem.
+Churches are being called to the peacemaking task.
+Thus the seminary responded.

-The first TCL journal ‘Voice of the Street’ was launched in 2003.
+The first TCL journal 'Voice of the Street' was launched in 2003.

 Sri Lanka Journal of Theological Reflection (SLJTR) was launched in 2005 as a biannual publication of the Theological College of Lanka (TCL).
 "The journal is to enfold the thoughts, ideas and theology kindled by the people living in, migrated from or closely connected with the island called Sri Lanka.
 It was an attempt to provide a forum to foster theological thinking in Sri Lanka.
 SLJTR is the story of a people’s dynamic corporative response to the challenge of the Gospel of Christ and of life in the environment of Sri Lanka.
 We have discovered that Sri Lankan theology and Church have a history of their own."

 The intentionality of the learning contract we have with students should relate to much more than the acquisition of academic knowledge of an individual.
 The whole learning process should go with the discipleship and character of the family as well.
 Spouses of the married students who are brilliant in vocational skills requested a systematic training programme during their stay as a family in the college.
 They wanted to be assets in future church leadership.
 As a response a two-year the Spouses Class Certificate programme launched in 2005.

 Academic instruction needs to go along with skill development and personal growth.
 Any one dimension without the others is a distorted education that leads to malformed graduates ill-equipped to cope with the demands that will be placed on them.
 Theological education inevitably is trying to satisfy a number of different audiences – the academy, the church, the world, the laity and the student him or herself.
 As a response to the tsunami disaster in December 2004, the college launched two programmes for the internal students and laity in 2006.
 1) Diploma in Counselling and Group Work Skills (Dip CGWS) 2) Diploma in Special Education on Disability (Dip SED).

-After the civil war ended in 2009, TCL launched a programme in 2010 the " making safe spaces to share our stories" programme for the purpose of national reconciliation and healing in the country and promoting multiculturalism,interfaith and inter ethnic relationships.
+After the civil war ended in 2009, TCL launched a programme in 2010 the "making safe spaces to share our stories" programme for the purpose of national reconciliation and healing in the country and promoting multiculturalism, interfaith and inter-ethnic relationships.
+Rev. Dr. Aruldhas and Mrs. Anne Aruldhas from Christian Medical College, Vellore, offered leadership to this programme.

+On 9 July 2010: A Seminar on Future of wider ecumenism in Asia conducted by Dr. Hope Antone, the executive Secretary for mission and formation of CCA.
+Dr. Antone was the chief guest of the College Day 2010.